Exercise Program Design Template

 How Frequently Should I Perform the Workout?

-Once you have used the template to create a program for your current fitness level, you should ideally be going through it at least twice, but preferably three times per week.
+Once you have used the exercise program design template to create a program for your current fitness level, you should ideally be going through it at least twice, but preferably three times per week.
 As a new or relatively casual user of the gym, you might find that performing the workout more frequently than three times per week can be overly fatiguing.
 Any less than twice per week is not enough to see any significant results in a reasonable amount of time.

 One way to structure the program would be to attend on Mondays, Wednesdays, and Fridays only.
 This gives you a day of rest between workouts, and the entire weekend to yourself.